sam-mile/ramachandran-countdown-2026/README.md

 ---

-## What the script does (high level)
+## What the script does

 - Samples points from three Gaussian “allowed regions” (α-helix / β-sheet-like clusters) to mimic a Ramachandran density.
 - Uses a text mask to define where points should move to form the “2026” digits.
-- Adds fireworks bursts near the top of the plot with per-burst colors and optional element symbols.
+- Adds fireworks bursts near the top of the plot with per-burst colors and element symbols.
 - Saves the animation as GIF and (optionally) MP4.

 ---